Food Science Technology

 |Hispanic or Latino||124|

-Students from other countries are interested in Food Science Tech, too.
+Americans aren’t the only ones with an interest in Food Science Tech.
 About 16.5% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea